brb225/FragilityTools/README.md

 The goal of FragilityTools is to provide a toolbox for researchers interested in the fragility index.
-The toolbox covers methodologies developed across four articles (Baer, Gaudino, Fremes, et al. 2021;
+The toolbox covers methodologies developed across three articles (Baer, Gaudino, Fremes, et al. 2021;
 Baer, Gaudino, Charlson, et al. 2021; Baer, Fremes, et al. 2021).

 ## Installation